Email deliverability test – check inbox placement across every major provider

 What is an email deliverability test?

-An email deliverability test shows where your emails land across different mailbox providers, including inboxes, spam folders, and other tabs.
+An email deliverability test shows where your emails land across different mailbox providers, including inboxes, spam folders, and other tabs, and checks the authentication, reputation, and content factors affecting placement.

 You send a test email to a set of monitoring addresses.
-The tool then analyzes inbox placement, authentication, reputation signals, blacklist status, and other deliverability factors.
+The tool checks inbox placement across providers and runs parallel checks on authentication records, reputation signals, blacklist status, and content quality.

 Why are my emails going to spam?

-Common causes include poor sender reputation, missing authentication records, blacklist listings, low engagement, and content that triggers spam filters.
+Common causes include poor sender reputation, missing authentication records, blacklist listings, low engagement history, and content that triggers spam filters.
+The test report flags which of these apply to your sending setup.

 What’s the difference between delivery and deliverability?

 Delivery means the receiving server accepted the message.
-Deliverability refers to where the message landed after delivery, such as the inbox, spam folder, or promotions tab.
+Deliverability, or inbox placement, refers to where the message ended up: inbox, spam, Promotions, or another folder.

 Improve your inbox placement

-If your emails are landing in spam or struggling to reach the inbox, try our Email Warmup Tool to strengthen sender reputation, generate positive engagement signals, and support long-term deliverability.
+If your emails are landing in spam or getting routed to Promotions, try our Email Warmup Tool to build sender reputation and improve inbox placement long-term.